mmertsock/TouchGradientPicker/README.md

 - Abstract API, extensible via subclassing and functional programming
 - Flexible layout options: gradient display and editor input are separate views that can be laid however you please, in IB or programmatically

 TouchGradientPicker was developed for and featured in [Dayly Calendar][].
+See the [app preview video][video], at about 18 seconds in, for a quick demo.

 ## GradientView: display color gradients in a simple UIView